CarlsRemy/VimVsCode-Cheats/README.md

 The letters change their behavior depending on whether they are uppercase or lowercase.
 By using <kbd>Shift</kbd> we tell vim not to add any modifiers to the [Operator](#Operators), otherwise with lower case it will wait for a second and even a third parameter for its execution.

 As an example of this we have the <kbd>D</kbd> key. where pressing d with <kbd>Caps Lock</kbd> active or pressing the <kbd>d</kbd> key and <kbd>Shift</kbd> will cut the text from the pointer position to the end of the line, where doing it with lowercase d will do nothing until a second press of the same key is passed a modifier (<kbd>w</kbd> of word, <kbd>s</kbd> sentence, <kbd>p</kbd> of paragraph among others)

+If yours is not so much theory but practice, you can visit these websites and learn in a more interactive way: [Vim Snake](https://vimsnake.com/), [Vim Adventures](https://vim-adventures.com/), [Vim Genius](http://www.vimgenius.com/lessons)
 ### Modes

 |              |                                                                                             |